Competition law: Enforcement

-At a national level competition law is enforced through competition authorities, as well as private enforcement.
+Competition law is enforced at the national level through competition authorities, as well as private enforcement.
 The United States Supreme Court explained:

-In the European Union, the Modernisation Regulation 1/2003 means that the European Commission is no longer the only body capable of public enforcement of European Union competition law.
+In the European Union, the so-called "Modernization Regulation", Regulation 1/2003, established that the European Commission was no longer the only body capable of public enforcement of European Union competition law.
 This was done to facilitate quicker resolution of competition-related inquiries.
 In 2005 the Commission issued a Green Paper on Damages actions for the breach of the EC antitrust rules, which suggested ways of making private damages claims against cartels easier.

 Some EU Member States enforce their competition laws with criminal sanctions.
-As analysed by Professor Whelan, these types of sanctions engender a number of significant theoretical, legal and practical challenges.
+As analyzed by Whelan, these types of sanctions engender a number of significant theoretical, legal and practical challenges.

 Antitrust administration and legislation can be seen as a balance between: